opennetsys/c3-go/README.md

 - The peer multihash was derived from step 2.
 - The image hash was derived from step 4.

-6. Invoke a method on the dApp
+6. Invoke a method on the dApp (update `image` and `peer` to your own values from the previous step)

 ```bash
 go run main.go invokeMethod --priv priv.pem --payload '["setItem", "foo", "bar"]' --image QmWJF5MYtnjb76P1CXQsn8MHpT26tjdBcs6CzKfR7zjRBm --peer "/ip4/127.0.0.1/tcp/3330/ipfs/QmZQ3cJMMjA7HUyEvsMXmN73LZ7fKsrQUmyKwsxrpecb7Z"
 ```

 - In this example we're invoking the `setItem` method which accepts two arguments; the values are `foo` and `bar`.
-The example code is found [here](https://github.com/c3systems/c3-sdk-go-example-hello-world/blob/master/main.go).
+The example dApp code is found [here](https://github.com/c3systems/c3-sdk-go-example-hello-world/blob/master/main.go).

+7. That's it; you've just deployed a dApp and invoked a method by broadcasting a transaction.

 ### CLI commands